-Jicama, yam bean, Mexican turnip or Mexican potato is a crunchy, starchy root eaten raw or cooked now commonly found in most North American supermarkets.
+Jicama, yam bean, Mexican turnip or Mexican potato is a crunchy, starchy root eaten raw or cooked and is now commonly found in most North American supermarkets.
 Delicious when sliced raw into salads or, as in Mexico, marinated in lime and other spices (often chili powder) and served as a condiment, the uses for jicama abound.

 What is a Jicama?